Compare

 Pricing model

-Pro subscription — monthly or yearly
+Free plan (2 projects) or Pro — monthly or yearly

 Free editor; GitHub Copilot from $10/mo (Free tier available)